 If you have a desk in your room or your own office space already set up, try and work there as much as possible.
 If no one has a desk or room that they can work in, designate where they’ll be working each day so that everyone is at a proper distance.
 You may also want to consider days where you’ll relocate to new workspaces if anyone needs a change of scenery.

 Communicate about your schedules and expectations

 Communication is key when it comes to working remotely with roommates and family.
 With strong communication, you can prevent someone from accidentally walking in the background of your meeting or two calls happening in one room.
 If you have children at home, you can communicate and determine who will be helping and watching them at different points of the day.
 Once you’re having this conversation, it’s also important to discuss any expectations or professional boundaries.

 Avoid interrupting their meetings

-Like already stated, think of them like a coworker.
+As already stated, think of them as a coworker.
 Would you ever barge into a colleague’s meeting to ask them a quick question?
 Would you walk into a meeting room when the door is closed?
 There are many ways to communicate aside from knocking on the door or yelling their name.
 You can easily text them or email them if it isn’t something that needs immediate attention.

 Also, if they’re working in a common space in your house, try to be quiet and remain out of the camera’s view if you need to enter the room.
 However, try to be flexible.
 If someone is in an area, like the kitchen, try and set times that others can come into that space if they need to.